southparkmexican/pokemon-type/README.md

 - **See screenshot section to view visuals for yourself**

 ## Platform Support
 - Works best on **Mac/Linux** terminals.
 - Windows' terminal may clobber the visuals a bit due to character spacing issues.
-Use Msys2 on Windows!
+Try using MSYS2 on Windows!
 - Potential build issues: the build will fail if Java or Maven are not pointing to open-jdk-24.
 Ensure Java 24 is installed on your computer.
-- Run `java --version` and `mvn --version` to check if Java 24 is installed and active.

 ## Notes

-- This was my first project.
-Some early code is messy.
-Much of it has been painstakingly refactored, but core design issues remain (largely stemming the overuse of global state).
+- This was my first large coding project.
+The codebase isn't great (in quite a few places).
+A lot of it has been painstakingly refactored, though.
-- Project on hold for now, might add more features in the future or use the game core for a proper GUI version.
+- Project on hold for now, but might revisit in the future!
 ## Screenshots
 ![battle_sim_demo.png](resources/battle_sim_demo.png)
 ^ see the match-up analysis interface (and our shiny charizard)